Jaw Pain and Chiropractic

 The more times you answered “yes,” the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you with a speedy recovery

-In our offices, there are various non-surgical treatment options available for you.
+In our offices, there are various non-surgical treatment options available to you.
 The goal of therapy is to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, our doctors of chiropractic and our expert physiotherapists will determine the proper course of an appropriate treatment specific to your condition.
 In our office, the care you receive is through a collaborated method.
 In other words, you get care from our chiropractors as well as from our physiotherapists.
 We are the non-surgical experts you need.
 Now, it is important to note that treatment always works best with a team approach.
 What we mean by this is that you need to work with us.
 TMJ problems are not easy to solve.
 We need our patients to be active participants in the course of their care.

 What are the goals of treatments?

 Simply put, the goal is to get you out of pain as quickly as possible.
 Our initial goal is to lessen and relieve your pain as soon as possible.
 Our chiropractors and physiotherapists do this by stabilizing your jaw joint.
 The therapy or treatments you get from us are non-invasive and non-surgical.
-We do not prescribe drugs, therefore; we will have to refer you one of the general practitioner or a dentist for mediation.
+We do not prescribe drugs, therefore; we will have to refer you to one of the general practitioner or a dentist for mediation.
 But, yet in most cases, we do not recommend medication.

 We will recommend a dentist or a specialist that can prescribe some pain relieving medication for you.
 However, most of the time this is not necessary.
 We always try to solve our patient’s condition without the need for drugs or invasive procedures.
 TMJ pain and disorder is a mechanical condition, which is best suited for physiotherapy and chiropractic care.
 In addition to the care you get from our chiropractors and physiotherapists, we may also recommend some self-care for you.
 Self-care treatments can often be effective as well and include: